jieggii/jieggii/README.md

 I have a really diverse range of interests, so it's simpler to have them displayed as a couple of pie charts...

 ## What I am into right now
-This pie chart shows the topics I'm actively exploring.
+This pie chart shows the topics I'm actively exploring

 ```mermaid
 pie title I am currently exploring...